nancyjain042/HR-Employee-Attrition-Analysis-Python/README.md

 5. Training and Development: Invest in training and development programs for employees at all career stages, from freshers to long-serving staff.
 This can improve skills, job satisfaction, and retention rates.

-5. Flexible Work Arrangements: Offer flexible work arrangements, such as telecommuting options or flexible hours, to help employees better manage their work-life balance.
+6. Flexible Work Arrangements: Offer flexible work arrangements, such as telecommuting options or flexible hours, to help employees better manage their work-life balance.
 This can reduce the burden of overtime and potentially mitigate attrition.

-6. Exit Interviews: Conduct thorough exit interviews with departing employees to gain insights into their reasons for leaving.
+7. Exit Interviews: Conduct thorough exit interviews with departing employees to gain insights into their reasons for leaving.
 Use this feedback to refine retention strategies and address specific pain points.

-7.Mentorship and Support: Establish mentorship programs to help new employees, including freshers, acclimate to the organization.
+8. Mentorship and Support: Establish mentorship programs to help new employees, including freshers, acclimate to the organization.
 Providing guidance and support can improve their job satisfaction and long-term commitment.

 ### Installation